 - Boiling: This is the simplest and one of the most reliable ways to purify water.
 Boil water for at least one minute to kill most types of pathogens.

-- Water Filtration Systems: There are various water filters on the market designed to remove bacteria, parasites, and other contaminants.
+- Water Filtration Systems: Various water filters are on the market designed to remove bacteria, parasites, and other contaminants.
 They range from small portable filters to larger countertop or gravity-fed systems.

 - Water Purification Tablets: These tablets contain chemicals that kill bacteria and parasites in the water.
 They’re lightweight, easy to carry, and good to have in a bug-out bag.